 Once prequalified, contractors will be eligible to bid on City projects for two years.

 The range of projects on which the prime contractor will be prequalified to bid is determined by the following:

-To continue eligibility, bi-annual renewal of prequalification is required by completing an online Prequalification Program Renewal Application with an updated financial statement and bond letter.
+To continue eligibility, bi-annual renewal of prequalification is required by completing an online Prequalification Program Renewal Application with updated references, financial statement and bond letter.

 City staff will verify the information submitted in the questionnaire, bond letter, and financial statements, and interview the contractor's previous clients.
 City staff will use standardized rating criteria to evaluate the questionnaire and interviews and to determine the contractor's maximum bidding capacity.